ImamHasnat/Technology-and-stress-data-analysis/README.md

 1. Clone the repository:
    `git clone https://github.com/ImamHasnat/Technology-and-stress-data-analysis.git`

-2. Open and run the `noteebook.Rmd` file in RStudio.
+2. Open and run the `noteeebook.Rmd` file in RStudio.

 ### What I Learned: